Hôtel Ritz Paris: Ritz-Escoffier School

 The Ritz-Escoffier School of French Gastronomy was established in 1988 in honour of Auguste Escoffier.
 The ethos of the school is based on Escoffier's words, "Good cuisine is the foundation of true happiness."
 This school is accessed through an entrance in the back of the hotel and offers training courses and workshops for amateur and professional cooks.

 Pool and spa

 The Ritz Health Club contains a swimming pool, the largest in all of the Parisian hotel palaces and billed by the Ritz as "the finest indoor pool in Paris".
 The pool's construction was inspired by the baths of Ancient Greece and Ancient Rome and features reliefs on the ceilings and jet streams and underwater sounds in the pool.
 The health club boasts of 1700 m2 of "hi-tech facilities" and offers a range of health treatments, from reflexology to Swedish massage and shiatsu.

 In fiction

-Because of its status as a symbol of wealth and luxury, the hotel has featured in many notable works of fiction.